The 5.4-magnitude earthquake near Tokyo causes minor injuries and damage - ExBulletin

 The 5.4-magnitude earthquake near Tokyo causes minor injuries and damage

-An earthquake shook the Japanese capital, Tokyo, and its surrounding areas on Thursday, injuring several people and causing minor damage, officials and media said.
+An earthquake shook the Japanese capital, Tokyo, and its surrounding areas today, Thursday, officials and media said, injuring several people and causing minor damage.

 The quake had a magnitude of 5.4 and its epicenter was in Chiba Prefecture, southeast of Tokyo, according to the Japan Meteorological Agency.
 No tsunami warning was issued.